 On the Trail of the Lenapes: Freehold

-The first in a series of early spring Get Out of Towners.
-We'll be doing an easy 35-miler (more or less) from Princeton Junction to Aberdeen-Matawan, via Freehold, the favored crossroads of the long-gone Lenapes and the site where revolutionary hero Molly Pitcher she-manned a cannon after her husband was gunned down at nearby Monmouth Battlefield.
+The second in a series of Central NJ Get Out of Towners.
+(Last week we did a 30-miler from Harrison to Paterson's Great Falls.)
+This Saturday, we'll add some mileage to an easy -- i.e. flat, with few climbs -- 35-miler (more or less) from Princeton Junction to Aberdeen-Matawan, via Freehold, the favored crossroads of the long-gone Lenapes and the site where revolutionary hero Molly Pitcher she-manned a cannon after her husband was gunned down at nearby Monmouth Battlefield.
 Much of the ride from Freehold to Matawan is on the Henry Hudson Rail Trail, so we'll see lots of greenery and carless countryside.
 From Princeton Junction into Freehold, it's mostly flat, with some minor climbs, but for the most part we'll travel long stretches of open country back roads for 25 miles or so into Freehold and lunch at Ibby's Falafel, one of several fine dining places in town (Mexican, too).
 After, we shift gears from road to trail riding, slow the pace, and devote the nicer part of the afternoon to spinning our wheels effortlessly to Matawan, via the Henry Hudson Trail, and our train ride back to the city.
 (A mere 10 more miles!)

 Note: Meet up at 9 AM at the Amtrak main waiting area (near the escalators, inside Penn Station, Eighth Avenue and 31 Street side).
 NJ Transit vending machines and escalator to the trains are nearby.
 We board the 9:14 Northeast Corridor to Princeton Junction.
 If you have questions, email the leaders.